YukiTsukada/lineage/README.md

 # lineage
 Visualizing cell division tracking data

-draw Ao to Ao as black lines
+draw Ao to Ao as black lines (start to Ao as dotted lines for lost cells)

 plot NEBD point as red dots